Cosys-Lab/Cosys-AirSim/docs/instance_segmentation.md

-# Instance Segmentation in AirSim
+# Instance Segmentation in Cosys-AirSim

-An Instance segmentation system is implemented into AirSim.
-It uses Proxy Mesh rendering to get allow for each object in the world to get its own color.
+An Instance segmentation system is implemented into Cosys-AirSim.
+It uses Proxy Mesh rendering to allow for each object in the world to get its own color.

 ## Limitations
 * 2744000 different colors are currently available to be assigned to unique objects.
 If your environment during a run requires more colors, you will generate errors and new objects will be assigned color [0,0,0].